Kidderminster: Architecture and landmarks

 Kidderminster's parish church of St Mary and All Saints' is a grade I listed building dating mostly from the 15th and 16th centuries.
 Another notable church is St John's Church, which is grade II listed, and dates from 1843.
 Other listed buildings of note in the town include the Town Hall of 1877.
 The Shrubbery, a 19th-century mansion, and the Kidderminster Register Office.
 Many of Kidderminster's historic buildings were lost from the 1960s onwards, this led to the creation of the Kidderminster Civic Society in 1993 to promote preservation of the town's heritage.

 There are some former factory buildings of note in Kidderminster, which have mostly been converted to other uses.
-A notable one is the former Slingfield Mill, dating from 1864-70, which is grade II listed, and has been converted for retail use.
+A notable one is the former Slingfield Mill, dating from 1864 to 1870, which is grade II listed, and has been converted for retail use.

-In the 1968 Buildings of England volume on Worcestershire, Pevsner described the town as; "uncommonly devoid of visual pleasure and architectural interest."
+In the 1968 Buildings of England volume on Worcestershire, Pevsner described the town as: "uncommonly devoid of visual pleasure and architectural interest."
 Crown House, an early 1970s office block was particularly criticised, and was once rated among the top 10 ugliest buildings in Britain.
 Demolition was completed in April 2020, improving the Kidderminster skyline.
-In the 2007 revision of this volume, Alan Brooks wrote; "the 19th century mill buildings, together with the churches, provide most of the architectural interest in a town otherwise uncommonly lacking in visual pleasures."
+In the 2007 revision of this volume, Alan Brooks wrote: "the 19th century mill buildings, together with the churches, provide most of the architectural interest in a town otherwise uncommonly lacking in visual pleasures."